francis2/api/csharp/services-api/docs/OrdersApi.md

-Returns all entities of ExecutionReport type related to multiple entities of Command type
+Retrieves all entities of ExecutionReport type related to multiple entities of Command type

 ### Example
 ```csharp